mui/toolpad/docs/data/toolpad/studio/how-to-guides/railway-deploy.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/choose-repository.png", "alt": "Choosing the repository", "caption": "Choosing the repository", "indent": 1 }}

 3. Select the repository and click **Deploy Now**.
-The deployment process will start.
 Railway can guess that you are deploying a Node app.

-4. The default build may fail as some config changes will be required.
+4. The default build may fail as some config changes are required.
 On the deployment screen, you'll see four tabs, navigate to the **Settings** tab and update the root directory as shown below.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/configure-root-directory.png", "alt": "Configuring the root directory", "caption": "Configuring the root directory", "indent": 1 }}